PaulskPt/D1-Mini-TFT-Shield/Examples/Spotify_Album_Art_PaulskPt/README.md

     18:35:46.177 -> ConvUpperToLower(): received to convert: 'Çökertme' 18:35:46.224 -> Length of parameter 'in': 10
+    18:35:46.271 -> Checking need for conversion of Track name

+    // First Latin-1 group letter received:
-    18:35:46.271 -> Checking need for conversion of Track name 18:35:46.318 -> in[0] character value to put into io: = 0xC3    Note: this is the first character of the input string.
+    18:35:46.318 -> in[0] value to put into output (io) = 0xC3

+    // TDT_eSPI cannot display this Latin-1 capital letter
+    // C with cedille, we have to convert it to small letter

-    18:35:46.364 -> the value of the 2nd byte = 0x87                      Since TDT_eSPI cannot display a Latin-1 capital letter
+    18:35:46.364 -> the value of the 2nd byte = 0x87
-    18:35:46.364 -> We have an ASCII Latin-1 supplement character         C with cedille, we have to convert it to small letter
+    18:35:46.364 -> We have an ASCII Latin-1 supplement character
-    18:35:46.460 -> in[1] The value of the character = 0xE7         <<<=== Latin-1 small letter c with cedille
+    // Converted to Latin-1 small letter c with cedille 18:35:46.460 -> in[1] The value of the character = 0xE7

+    // a second Latin-1 group letter received:
-    18:35:46.460 -> in[2] character value to put into io: = 0xC3
+    18:35:46.460 -> in[2] value to put into output (io) = 0xC3

     18:35:46.506 -> the value of the 2nd byte = 0xB6
     18:35:46.599 -> We have an ASCII Latin-1 supplement character
+    // Latin-1 small letter o with trema
+    // after a bitwise OR of 0xB6 with 0xE0, the value = 0xF6
-    18:35:46.599 -> in[3] The value of the character = 0xF6         <<<=== Latin-1 small letter o with trema
+    18:35:46.599 -> in[3] The value of the character = 0xF6
     18:35:46.646 -> Returnvalue: '⸮⸮⸮⸮kertme   = 'çökertme'
 ```
     `Note` that one can convert capital letters to small letters using the